 - Nutritional status of children under-five.

 - Mortality rate of the population.

-SMART NewsTAKING APPLICATIONS NOW!
-Upcoming SMART Survey Manager Training for East South Asia are taking place in March 2014.
+APPLICATIONS NOW OPEN!
+SMART Survey Manager Trainings for Europe and West Africa will take take place in May 2014.
 For more information please go to the SMART Calendar section of this website.

 UNHCR Standardised Expanded Nutrition Survey (SENS) guidelines.
-Based on a SMART core, now available in English and French http://www.sens.unhcr.org
+Based on SMART, now available in English and French: http://www.sens.unhcr.org

 Preparing survey teams in SMART